 1. Conference Details

 Your call for papers should immediately make it clear what the conference is about and who is organizing it.
-The key details of the conference should be the first thing recipients see:
+You need to provide certainty for your delegates, as many people are unsure whether they want to give up their cash and time to return to physical conferences.
+Your call for papers is likely to be one of the first contact points you’ll have with potential delegates.
+So, the key details of the conference should be the first thing recipients see:

-- Name of conference (which should also be in the email subject line)
+- Name of the conference (which should also be in the email subject line)

 - Link to the conference website